Gringotts ride at Universal Studios Orlando Florida

 Universal Studios ball in Orlando, Florida

-Tips for visiting Universal Orlando in one day
+Tips for visiting Universal Studios Orlando

 • Start early – the best way to see both parks at Universal Orlando is to leave early.
 The parks open at 9 am but get there for 30-minutes before opening time.
+There are various parking in Universal Studios Orlando options to choose from too.

 • Book your tickets in advance to save time on arrival and save money.
 We use this website to get the best price ticket from a reliable site.
 Print the tickets before leaving home or the hotel too.